Amitabh Mitra: As a poet

-Dr. Amitabh Mitra and Zena Velloo John edited a book of poems titled, Anthology of Women Poets of India and South Africa, Feminism, Reflections in Contemporary Politics.
-The book was launched at the Jaipur Literature and Arts Conclave, Gwalior, India on 19 December 20222.
+Amitabh Mitra and Zena Velloo John edited a book of poems titled, Anthology of Women Poets of India and South Africa, Feminism, Reflections in Contemporary Politics.
+The book was launched at the Jaipur Literature and Arts Conclave, Gwalior, India on 19 December 2022.

+Amitabh Mitra was chosen for the first time as an English Poet for an award that was bestowed on him in the memory of Indian National People's Poet, Mukut Bihari Saroj at Gwalior on 24 December 2022.
+This award has been given in the past to Hindi young poets with a left inclination.